 The one thing I remember Tim for was a power-slam dunk over Benoit Benjamin in a game against Creighton at the Civic Center.

-Originally posted by Da Coach
+Da Coach said:

 I don't remember that move, but he did finish his career at Loyola.